SSD Pomezia Calcio

 S.S.D.
-Pomezia Calcio is an Italian football club based in Pomezia, Lazio, currently playing in Serie D.
+Pomezia Calcio is an Italian football club based in Pomezia, Lazio, currently playing in Eccellenza.

 History

 The foundation

 The club was formed in 1957 from the merger between A.S.
 Pomezia (1949) and Virtus Pomezia (1956).

 The season 2010–11 in Lega Pro Seconda Divisione

 Relegated for Judgement sporting to Serie D

 Pomezia Calcio played in Lega Pro Seconda Divisione for the first time in the 2010–11 season after placing third in Serie D 2009–10 and was rescued.
 This was the second consecutive promotion.
 But on 4 May 2011, for false documents submitted to the repechage, Pomezia Calcio was relegated by the Corte di Giustizia Federale of FIGC to last place of the league, causing the team to play the next season in Serie D.

 Exclusion from Serie D

-On 28 July 2011 the team was excluded from Serie D, after not having appealed against the exclusion of Covisod from this league.
+On 28 July 2011 the team was excluded from Serie D, after not having appealed the exclusion of Covisod from this league.